Herrand Héder: Career

 Following the death of Béla IV and Stephen V's ascension to the Hungarian throne in May 1270, Herrand lost his courtly positions and political influence for years.
+From this period, he is mentioned only once in 1271, when his three servants from Boba in Vas County requested a confirmation of a donation letter of 1224 from the king.
+This data perhaps reflects Herrand's political independence from the aspirations of their distant relatives, the Kőszegi family, who dominated that county from that decade.
+During the 1271 Bohemian–Hungarian war, Ottokar's army besieged and demolished Oroszvár, Herrand's fort.
 He regained some influence only after the end of the first period of the so-called "feudal anarchy", when he was referred to as steward of the household of Queen consort Isabella, the spouse of King Ladislaus IV, in the period between December 1274 and March 1275.
 Beside that, he also functioned as ispán of Bars, Sempte (1274) and Zala counties (1275).
 Herrand was a partisan of the Csák baronial group, which gained influence over the royal council for the upcoming years during that time.
 Herrand's newly acquired positions projected his responsibility to protect the Hungarian borderlands against the invasions of Ottokar II from Bohemia and Austria in those turbulent years.
 He was granted the confiscated lands of the royal archers in Vas County in December 1274, because of their former alignment with the late Henry Kőszegi (otherwise Herrand's distant relative from the other branch of the Héder clan), a major enemy of the Csáks.
 By May 1275, Herrand became head (count) of the queenly household and ispán of Vas County, where a significant portion of his possessions had laid.
 He held the latter office until the next month.
-In October 1275, he was styled as treasurer of the queenly household, while again served as ispán of Vas County from December 1275 to February 1276.
+For his service, Herrand was granted the castle of Ságsomlyó and its accessories (Nagyság, Általság, Hőgyész and Kamnat) near present-day Celldömölk by Ladislaus IV in October 1275.
+At that time, he was styled as treasurer of the queenly household, while again served as ispán of Vas County from December 1275 to February 1276.